 Return To: Settings Tab

-SystemOverride Reasons
+SettingsOverride Reasons

 The Override Reasons are used to specify the reasons that a recommendation was not followed.
 When a recommendation is overridden, these reasons can be used by the analysts to understand why the recommendations were not followed and to make changes to parameters to improve the Cashpoint’s performance to better accommodate the Cashpoint’s needs.
 Furthermore, if no changes are needed, the analyst can use the information to justify that the recommendations were correct.